duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 However, the Amazon Instant Answer displays a different template when multiple items are returned, and one is clicked (`item_detail`):

 ![DuckDuckGo search for "amazon pogs"](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fraw.githubusercontent.com%2Fduckduckgo%2Fduckduckgo-documentation%2Fmaster%2Fduckduckhack%2Fassets%2Famazon_pogs_item_detail.png&f=1)

+#### Disabling Detail Display on Click

+To disable the display of a detail template when an item is clicked, set `detail: false`.
+A side effect of this is that single results will be displayed as tiles.

 ### When Each Template Is Shown